Vietnam War resisters in Canada

 Street door to the office of the Student Union for Peace Action's Anti-Draft Programme, on busy Spadina Avenue in Toronto, August 1967.

 Vietnam War resisters in Canada were Americans who did not wish to serve in the Vietnam War by seeking political asylum in Canada between 1965 and 1975.
-They were typically college-educated and middle class Americans who were eligible for conscription.
-They tended to be lower-income and working class who had been inducted into the United States Armed Forces right after high school or had later volunteered.
+They fell into two main categories: draft evaders, who were typically college-educated and middle class Americans who would no longer avoid conscription, and military deserters, who tended to be lower-income and working class who had been inducted into the United States Armed Forces right after high school or had later volunteered.

 Many Americans who took refuge in Canada assimilated in the country and continued to reside there after the war's end in 1975.

 History

 Immigration and politics

 Starting in 1965, Canada became the primary choice for Vietnam War asylum seekers.
 Canadian immigration policy at the time made it easy for immigrants from all countries to obtain legal status in Canada, and classified American asylum seekers as immigrants.
 There is no official estimate of how many American asylum seekers were admitted during the Vietnam War.
 One estimate puts their number between 30,000 and 40,000.

 The Canadian government initially refused to admit asylum seekers who could not prove that they had been discharged from American military service; this would change in 1968.
 On May 22, 1969, Ottawa announced that immigration officials would not and could not ask about applicants' military status if they sought residence.
 The issue of accepting American exiles became a local political debate in Canada that focused on Canada's sovereignty in its immigration law.

 The United States never seriously contested Canada's actions, while Sweden's acceptance was heavily criticized.
 The United States did not become involved because American politicians generally viewed Canada as a close ally not worth disturbing over a war that was becoming rapidly unpopular domestically and internationally.
 Emigration from the United States continued to be unusually high while the United States was involved in the Vietnam War and maintained compulsory military service.
 In 1971 and 1972, Canada received more immigrants from the United States than from any other country.

 American draft evaders were at first assisted by the Student Union for Peace Action, a campus-based Canadian anti-war group with connections to Students for a Democratic Society.
 By late 1967, draft evaders were being assisted primarily by several locally based anti-draft groups (over twenty of them), such as the Vancouver Committee to Aid American War Objectors and the Toronto Anti-Draft Programme.
 As a counselor for the Programme, Mark Satin wrote the Manual for Draft-Age Immigrants to Canada in 1968.
 It sold nearly 100,000 copies overall.